daskeyboard/daskeyboard.io/q-api-doc.md

 # Das Keyboard Q: REST API Documentation

 This document explains how to use the Q API.
 To create, update and delete Signals, two options are offered: sending the request to the Server or sending it directly to the desktop application.
-Both the Cloud and the desktop software use the same routes; this documentation uses the Q Cloud URI, but to make the requests on the desktop software the `q.daskeyboard.com` has to be replaced by `localhost:$PORT`, where `$PORT` can be obtained in the file `~/.quio/q-api-port.txt`.
+The Cloud and the desktop software use similar routes, but you won't need to send authentication parameters locally.
+What's more, the desktop software is run on a random port, which can be retrieved in the file `~/.quio/q-api-port.txt`.
 In a terminal, the port can be obtained with the following:
 ```sh
 PORT=$(cat ~/.quio/q-api-port.txt)
 ```

-## Authentication: Oauth2
+## Authentication: Oauth2 (Cloud only)

 The Das Keyboard Q Cloud service uses Oauth2 authentication (https://oauth.net/2/), so in order to perform a request, you will need to send a token, which will require the use of your client credentials.
 Indeed, once a user account is created on the Q Cloud service, a client is automatically generated with the name "User_X" where X is a unique id associated to the user.
 For example, if Bob signs up to the Q Cloud and has the id 87, a client will be generated for him with the name "User_87".